prellgroup/Collidoscope/README.md

 "Collidoscope.exe".
 Because we expect most people to use linux, the rest of the readme is written using linux-based commands.
 To translate these to Windows commands, simply make the replacement mentioned above.

+MAC:
+To install Collidoscope on a Mac, please see the file "Installing Collidoscope on a Mac.docx".
+Because Collidoscope uses OpenMP to parallelize over multiple threads, and Mac OS doesn't support OpenMP, you need to follow the instructions in that document to get a compiler that does just that.
+The file contains step-by-step instructions with screen shots for how to do this.
+Once installed, Collidoscope should operate on your Mac essentially identically to its operation in Linux via the command line terminal.

     2) Quick-start to Using Collidoscope:
 After installation, the command